PopovEvgeniy/easykms/readme.txt

 Product key

 The volume license is the best choice because it doesn't have problems with activation.
 Use the volume license if possible.
-You need to apply the product key from the volume license before do activation if you have an ordinary license.
+You need to apply the product key from the volume license before activation if you have an ordinary license.
 You can see these keys here: https://docs.microsoft.com/en-us/windows-server/get-started/kmsclientkeys

 Trouble guide